Dental Implants – Sunnyvale, TX

 Benefits of Dental Implants

-Before you get started with a dental implant tooth replacement plan, we will carefully review your treatment options, including the benefits and potential disadvantages of each solution to ensure you feel completely confident before getting started with your treatment plan.
-Some of the benefits of tooth replacement with dental implants include:
+Before you get started with a dental implant tooth replacement plan, we will carefully review your treatment options, including the pros and cons of each solution.
+Unlike other treatments, dental implants come with a unique set of advantages because of their surgical placement in the jawbone.
+Keep reading to learn more about the benefits of dental implants in Sunnyvale.

-Dental implants feel completely natural because your jawbone fuses to the implant post, so you’ll never need to worry about any slipping or irritation.
-In fact, you can regain as much as 70% of your natural biting force.
+- Look and feel: Dental implants feel completely natural because your jawbone fuses to the implant post, so you’ll never need to worry about any slipping or irritation.
 In addition, your restoration is made of all-ceramic material to mimic the appearance of your natural tooth.
-You can chew, speak, and smile confidently because no one will know it isn’t your real tooth.

-Your oral hygiene routine is essential to the long-term success of your new smile.
+- Maintenance: Your oral hygiene routine is essential to the long-term success of your new smile.
 Don’t worry, dental implants don’t require a lengthy maintenance process or any expensive cleaning products.
-Simply brush your teeth at least twice a day and flossing nightly just as you would your natural teeth.
+Simply brush at least twice a day and floss nightly just as you would your natural teeth.
 Pay a little extra attention when cleaning around the abutments, and don’t forget to visit your dentist at least twice a year for a cleaning and checkup.

 Who Dental Implants Can Help